 Depart your Darwin accommodation at 06.45 - 07:00am for the World Heritage-listed Kakadu National Park.

-Covering almost 20,000 square km of exceptional natural beauty and unique biodiversity, Kakadu is one of very few places World Heritage listed for both its cultural and its natural values.
+Covering almost 20,000 square km of exceptional natural beauty and unique biodiversity, Kakadu National Park is one of very few places World Heritage listed for both its cultural and its natural values.
 Kakadu is home to the Bininj and Mungguy Aboriginal people who have inhabited this area for thousands of years.

 En route to Kakadu, visit the Adelaide River Wetlands and join a Jumping Crocodile Cruise on the mighty Adelaide River.
 On this unique 1 hour cruise you will see wild crocodiles feed right beside the boat.
 You will also be able to get a closer look at some of the NT’s birds of prey as they come in to feed.